neurogym/neurogym/README.md

 NeuroGym includes a flexible configuration mechanism using [`Pydantic Settings`](https://docs.pydantic.dev/latest/concepts/pydantic_settings/), allowing configuration via TOML files, Python objects, or plain dictionaries.

+Using a TOML file can be especially useful for sharing experiment configurations in a portable way (e.g., sending `config.toml` to a colleague), reliably saving and loading experiment setups, and easily switching between multiple configurations for the same environment by changing just one line of code.
+While the system isn't at that stage yet, these are intended future capabilities.

 #### 1. From a TOML file

 Create a `config.toml` file (see [template](docs/examples/config.toml)) and load it: